imgulali/imgulali/README.md

 ###

-<p align="left">✨ Started to code in 2021, always wanted to be a software engineer<br>📚 I'm currently learning React Nativr<br>🎯 Goals: I want to get into Artificial Intelligence</p>
+<p align="left">✨ Started to code in 2021, always wanted to be a software engineer<br>📚 I'm currently learning Expo React Native<br>🎯 Goals: I want to get into Artificial Intelligence</p>

 ###